jchoi2507/CoppeliaSim_Remote_API/README.md

 ### [Remote API connection](https://youtu.be/SQont-mTnfM?t=982)
 - Remote API connection allows control of the CoppeliaSim software without actually interacting with the application's interface
-   - In this case, Python was used as the language of choice to communicate between CoppeliaSim and a user interface
+   - In this case, Python was used to communicate between CoppeliaSim and a user interface
-   - There are online guides for CoppeliaSim remote API connection in MATLAB, C++, Java
+   - There are online guides for CoppeliaSim remote API connection in MATLAB, C++, and Java
 - Certain conditions must be met for remote API connection to work, including:
    - Correct files in workplace directory
    - Correct command in the child script of any object in the scene